Topological surface states hybridized with bulk states of Bi-doped PbSb2Te4 revealed in quasiparticle interference

-where $\theta(\textbf{\textit{k}})$ and $\varphi(\textbf{\textit{k}})$ are the azimuthal and polar angles, respectively, of $\mathbf{s}_n^{\mathrm{surf}}(\textbf{\textit{k}})$.
-We considered only the relevant bands that constitute the Dirac cone.
-The surface DOS in the reciprocal space was computed as $-(2/\pi) \rho_n^{\mathrm{surf}}(\mathbf{k}) \sum_n \mathrm{Im} \{g_n(\textbf{\textit{k}},\omega)\}$ for different energies.
+To clarify the formation process of the QPI patterns, we performed QPI simulations based on the $T$-matrix formalism \cite{Kohsaka2017} using spin-polarized eigenstates and eigenvalues obtained from DFT calculations.
+The surface DOS was computed in the reciprocal space as the product of the DOS and the Mulliken population of the Te atom on the surface.
+Further details regarding the simulation method can be found in the SM \cite{Suppl}.
 Isoenergy contour maps of the obtained surface DOS are displayed in the upper panel of Fig. \ref{fig3}.
-The band diagram in Fig. \ref{fig1}(b) shows that the onsets of the BVB and BCB are located 20 meV below and 80 meV above the DP, respectively.
-(This band-gap size is smaller than the experimental one because of the general issue of DFT.)
 At 100 meV above the DP, the Dirac cone still exhibits a circular shape even though the BCB arises at this energy [Fig. \ref{fig3}(b)].
 At 200 meV above the DP [Fig. \ref{fig3}(c)], the Dirac cone is deformed to a hexagonal shape by the warping effect \cite{Fu2009}.
 Note that the DOS at the hexagon vertices in the $\overline{\Gamma} \, \overline{M}$ lines is diminished.
 This tendency is enhanced at 300 meV above the DP [Fig. \ref{fig3}(d)], where more portions of the Dirac cone disappear in the vicinity of the $\overline{\Gamma} \, \overline{M}$ lines.
 Such a reduction of the surface DOS at the vertices of a warped Dirac cone has been suggested in the analyses of QPI patterns in Bi$_2$Te$_3$ \cite{Zhang2009,Wang2011} and in a DFT calculation for Bi$_2$Te$_2$Se \cite{Nurmamat2013}.
-We found that charge redistribution between the surface and BCBs is responsible for the partially missing DOS in the Dirac cone (Fig. S5 in the SM \cite{Suppl}).
+We have observed that the surface state at $k$-points where the bulk bands overlap has undergone a reduction in localization, resulting in the dispersion of its charge density into the bulk (Fig. S6 in the SM \cite{Suppl}).
+This phenomenon is responsible for the partially missing DOS in the Dirac cone.
 By contrast, at 200 meV below the DP [Fig. \ref{fig3}(a)], the surface DOS is extremely distorted, with a shape that differs substantially from that of the Dirac cone.
-(Actually, this surface DOS includes both the surface and bulk bands at this energy, whereas the other surface DOS in Figs. \ref{fig3}(b)--(d) include only the surface band at the corresponding energy.
-This treatment resulted in a good agreement between experimental and simulated QPI patterns.)
+Actually, this surface DOS includes both the surface and bulk bands at this energy, whereas the other surface DOS in Figs. \ref{fig3}(b)--(d) include only the surface band at the corresponding energy [the red curves in Fig. \ref{fig1}(b)].
+This treatment resulted in a good agreement between experimental and simulated QPI patterns.
+Consequently, this outcome suggests that the Dirac cone has a stronger tendency to hybridize with the BVBs than with the BCBs.
 These modifications of the surface state are attributed to hybridization with bulk states.
-In the $\overline{\Gamma} \, \overline{M}$ direction of PbSb$_2$Te$_4$ as well as those of other TIs, the overlap of the surface and bulk bands is prominent compared with the $\overline{\Gamma} \, \overline{K}$ direction [see Fig. \ref{fig1}(b)].
 When the bulk states are present, the Dirac cone completely disappears below the DP and is partially modified above the DP as the energy changes away from the DP.